During a recent visit to Berlin, we took Miss M to see the dinosaurs at the Museum für Naturkunde (Natural History Museum).

 Tickets cost EUR 8.00 for adults and EUR 5.00 for children and concession holders.

-Our verdict of the Museum für Naturkunde
+Our verdict of the dinosaurs at the Museum für Naturkunde

 As a dinosaur museum, we gave the Museum für Naturkunde five thumbs up.
 In our ‘Little Dinosaur Aficionado’ ranking, it is in second place behind the Dinosaur Hall in Brussels (at present).